M-Rodani1/basegasfeesML/FRONTEND_PRESENTATION.md

-# Base Gas Optimizer - Frontend Presentation
+# Base Gas Optimiser - Frontend Presentation
 **Presenter:** Frontend Developer

 ---

 ## INTRODUCTION

 Hi!
-I'm senan, and I built the frontend for Base Gas Optimizer.
+I'm senan, and I built the frontend for Base Gas Optimiser.
 I'm going to show you how we created a real-time, mobile-first dashboard that helps Base users save money on gas fees.

 Frontend folder structure:
 ```